Air Monitoring Training Modules

 Module 3 - Instrumentation Operation and Media-Based Sampling and Analysis

-This module is instrument specific training which covers operation, maintenance, and troubleshooting of most commonly used ambient air monitoring instruments and methodologies.
-The training will include a discussion of media-based sampling and analysis and hands-on operation of air monitoring instrumentation.
-The training session will be three days in length and will be offered once per year.
+This 2-day module will provide instrument specific training which covers operation, maintenance, and troubleshooting of the most commonly used ambient air monitoring instruments and methodologies.
+The training will include a discussion of media-based sampling and analysis, and will allow for hands-on operation of air monitoring instrumentation.

 For further information contact: Michael Miguel, Chief, Quality Management Branch at (916) 322-0960